 Your implant needs some time to integrate with your jawbone and you need to give your body the opportunity to do this.
 You need to rest properly after your surgery.
 Because it can go a long way in helping your healing process.
 You should make adequate preparation for a comfortable resting place in your home.
 Your immune system needs to be at its best.
 And taking proper rest is one of the things that can be done to achieve this.

-Getting adequately prepared for your dental implant surgery will help you to get the best from the treatment.
+Getting adequately prepared for your dental implant surgery will help you to get highly recommended from the treatment.
 It does not come cheap, as a result of this, you should do everything possible that will lead to the success of the process.